<< New text

 Avoid "the long way around" by sourcing directly from us in Zambia.

-Our business locations are in Zambia and Indonesia with service points and agencies worldwide.
+Our business locations are in Zambia and Indonesia with service points worldwide.
 Our corporate HQ are in the USA.
 We manage the complete value chain from the point of origin by secure transport to your (or your customers) doorstep.

 Count on our international experience since 1743 for your business peace of mind.

 For your inquiries: email@example.com and firstname.lastname@example.org